-has studied the effects of behavioral factors - and particularly alcohol consumption - on the incidence and prognosis of myocardial infarction and stroke in a number of national cohort studies, including the Health Professionals Follow-up Study, the Nurses' Health Study, the Cardiovascular Health Study, the Post CABG Trial, and the Determinants of Myocardial Infarction Onset Study.
-He currently serves on the Steering Committee for the Cardiovascular Health Study (CHS), an ongoing multicenter NHLBI-funded cohort study of older adults and has active NIH grants on novel biomarkers of endothelial function, oxidative stress, and adipocyte function in CHS and the Health Professionals Follow-up and Nurses' Health Studies.
+Coronary heart disease and stroke rank first and third among causes of death for Americans.
+The division has an important emphasis on investigating the role of lifestyle factors, pharmaceuticals, biomarkers, and genetics in primary and secondary cardiovascular prevention.
+Dr. Ken Mukamal has studied the effects of behavioral factors - and particularly alcohol consumption - on the incidence and prognosis of myocardial infarction and stroke in a number of national cohort studies, including the Health Professionals Follow-up Study, the Nurses' Health Study, the Cardiovascular Health Study, the Post CABG Trial, and the Determinants of Myocardial Infarction Onset Study.
+He currently serves on the Steering Committee for the Cardiovascular Health Study (CHS), an ongoing multicenter NHLBI-funded cohort study of older adults and has active NIH grants related to studies of alcohol and other nutritional factors in relation to cardiovascular disease from NHLBI and NIAAA.

 , in addition to their interests in the interactions of race with obesity, have also examined cardiovascular risk.
 Using data from the Atherosclerosis Risk in Communities study, Dr. Fowler-Brown has demonstrated the importance of health insurance for cardiovascular risk prevention and, in conjunction with Dr. Mukamal, has studied the association of parity with risk of diabetes among women.
 Dr. Wee has studied the effects of obesity on cardiovascular risk factors and on prognosis of coronary heart disease.